marcodigennaro/CLF-C02/Cheat_Sheet.md

   - Alarms — Automate notification, perform EC2 action, notify to SNS based on metrics
   - Logs — Collect log files from EC2 instances, servers, Lambda functions...
   - Events (or **EventBridge**) — React to events in AWS, or trigger a rule on a schedule
-- **CloudTrail** — Track user activity and API usage on AWS and in hybrid and multicloud environments
+- **CloudTrail** — Track user activity and API usage and in hybrid and multicloud environments
 - **CloudTrail Insights** — Automated analysis of your CloudTrail Events
 - **AWS X-Ray**
   - Analyze and debug production and distributed applications